 - and provided good quality accommodation (Pomeranians do best as house dogs)

-…finally you get her mated!
+…finally, you get her mated!
 Then she has one puppy by cesarean section, the cost of which can be anything from $800 upwards.
-It is at this point that you start to realise why they are so expensive to buy and why it costs more to produce pom puppies than it is to produce some from other breeds.
+It is at this point that you start to realize why they are so expensive to buy and why it costs more to produce pom puppies than it is to produce some from other breeds.

 Assuming that you are abiding by Kennel club rules, you have to consider that you can only have one litter per year.
 No bitch should be bred from more often than that.
 She should be over a year old before her first litter and only four litters in the bitch’s lifetime… and I believe that you cannot register puppies after the bitch is 8 years old.